shahriargolchin/time-travel-in-llms/README.md

 ```

 > [!IMPORTANT]
-> Note that the aforesaid command installs packages necessary for running evaluations via ROUGE-L and GPT-4 in-context learning (ICL).
-For evaluation using [BLEURT](https://github.com/google-research/bleurt), additional installation is needed since it is utilized as a dependency for this project.
-To do this, execute the following commands or refer to the [BLEURT repository](https://github.com/google-research/bleurt), but ensure it is located within `dependencies/bleurt_scorer`. <b>You may skip these steps if you do not need to perform evaluations using BLEURT.</b>
+> Note that the aforementioned command installs packages necessary for running evaluations via ROUGE-L and GPT-4 in-context learning (ICL).
+For evaluation using [BLEURT](https://github.com/google-research/bleurt), additional installation is required since it is used as a dependency for this project.
+To do this, execute the following commands or refer to the [BLEURT repository](https://github.com/google-research/bleurt), but ensure it is located in `dependencies/bleurt_scorer` directory in this project. <b>You may skip these steps if you do not need to perform evaluation using BLEURT.</b>

 ```console
 git clone https://github.com/google-research/bleurt.git dependencies/bleurt_scorer